4

 Warranty

-The warranty is another important spec to consider when buying a new treadmill.
+The warranty is another important spec to consider when buying a new treadmill or really any other piece of equipment.

-This is your insurance plan for your new piece of equipment and a good warranty will let you rest a little easier when making a purchase of this size.
+This is the insurance plan for your new purchase and a good warranty will let you rest a little easier when making a purchase of this size.

 And a poor warranty can keep you up at night, wondering what you just did.